progress/Spark-Toolkit-Demos/README.md

 ### Welcome!

 This repository contains sample projects ready for import into PDSOE and PASOE, meant to illustrate usage of the **Progress Spark Toolkit**.
-Please note that all demos are for illustrating server-side micro-services only; there are no UI components bundled as of the Sept.
-2025 release (v7.0.0).
+Please note that all demos are for illustrating server-side micro-services only; there are no UI components bundled as of the October 2025 release (v7.0.0).

 **Note:** This release utilizes toolkit release [v7.0.0](https://github.com/progress/Spark-Toolkit/releases/tag/v7.0.0).